aferrara25/SND_shower_direction/README.md

 - Depending on the parameters passed, it can perform either a single-threaded or multi-threaded analysis.

 ### Summary:
-The provided code is a comprehensive script for analyzing data from high-energy physics experiments.
+The provided code is a comprehensive script for analyzing SND@LHC data.
 It encompasses data loading, processing, analysis, and result visualization.
 The script is structured and modular, making it easy to extend or modify for different analysis requirements.